pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 Horace ``sqw`` object is the main object Horace operates with.
 It contains full information about the results of a neutron experiment.
-This information includes information about each neutron "event" registered in the experiment which is stored in a 1-D dataset called the "pixels".
+This information includes information about each neutron "event" registered in the experiment.
+This information is stored in a 1-D dataset called the "pixels".
 The dataset is usually the major by size part of ``sqw`` object.

 Another part of ``sqw`` object is a 0 to 4-dimensional histogram (binning)